ranja-sarkar/DecisionTree/README.md

 -------

-Decision Trees are simple models that are easy to interpret.
-They're fast to train and require minimal data preprocessing.
-And they handle outliers with ease.
-Yet they suffer from a major limitation, and that is their instability compared with other predictors.
-They can be extremely sensitive to small perturbations in the data: a minor change in the training example can result in a drastic change in the structure of the tree.

 **Isolation Forest is one algorithm for anomaly detection in data.** It's an unsupervised learning (unlabeled training data) algorithm that assumes most inflowing data are normal and only a minor percentage is anomalous.